 - Drink little water when you feel thirsty.

 - Give time to pray and meditate upon his words.

 - You can divide your fast into two parts.
 You can begin your fast even after taking a second meal.

 - Though it seems a few hours, it will help you to start a new habit.

 - Repeat this practice after two weeks.

-- After one month you will not find any difficult to skip the whole day’s meal.
+- After one month you will not find any difficulty to skip the whole day’s meal.

-- During the fasting, give much time in prayer and bible study.
+- During the fasting, give much time to prayer and bible study.

 - After the end of the day, take a light meal to finish your fasting.

 Have A Plan For Fasting